Butterflies in Canada. Canada is home to a diverse array of butterfly species, each with its unique characteristics and habitats.

 Instead of being attracted to flowers, they prefer to feed on rotting fruit, carrion, and animal dung.

-You can’t believe these butterflies in Canada hibernate as adults during the winter, seeking shelter in log piles, tree hollows, and other protected areas.
+You won’t believe these butterflies in Canada hibernate as adults during the winter, seeking shelter in log piles, tree hollows, and other protected areas.

 They emerge for their mating season in early spring, and new generations become active in early summer.